bor0/gidti/manuscript/chapter5.md

 prf : is_it_monday day = True
 ```

-Note how checking the type of the hole lists the given/premises (above the separator), and our goal(s) (below the separator).
-We see that along with `prf` we also get `day` and `day_eq_Mon` in the list of given, per the left-hand side of the function definition of `our_second_proof`.
+Note how checking the type of the hole lists the givens/premises (above the separator), and our goal(s) (below the separator).
+We see that along with `prf` we also get `day` and `day_eq_Mon` in the list of givens, per the left-hand side of the function definition of `our_second_proof`.

-Q> How do we replace something we have in the given, with the goal?
+Q> How do we replace something we have in the givens, with the goal?
 Q>
 Q> If we only had a way to tell Idris that it just needs to replace `day` with `day = Mon` to get to `is_it_monday Mon = True`, it will be able to infer the rest.